top of page

 The Fox Hill neighborhood in Tualatin is between Borland Rd and Nyberg Ave.
 Most of the homes in the area were built in the 80s.
 Unlike many newer communities, you will find homes in Fox Hill with larger lots, mature, established landscaping, and tree-lined streets.

 With relatively quick access to I-5 and I-205, the Fox Hill neighborhood sits roughly twenty minutes south of Downtown Portland.
 With Browns Ferry Park and the Tualatin River close by, you'll have plenty of outdoor recreation.
-A quick 5-mile drive, and you'll be at the hub of Tualatin, Tualatin Commons, where many activities occur, such as the Pumpkin Reggatta and Crawfish Festival, just to name a couple.
+A quick 5-mile drive, and you'll be at the hub of Tualatin, Tualatin Commons, where many activities occur, such as the Pumpkin Regatta and Blender Dash, just to name a couple.
 You're also near one of the area's best outdoor shopping centers Bridgeport Village, where you'll have access to great shops, restaurants, and a movie theatre.

 Victoria Woods